COVID Testing Center in Ogden, Utah

 COVID PCR Test & Rapid Covid Testing

-The standard COVID test is called a COVID PCR test and it’s more than 90% accurate.
+The standard COVID test is called a COVID PCR test.
 PCR stands for polymerase chain reaction.
 This test is done by inserting a swab into the nasal cavity to get a mucous sample.
 After our technicians collect your sample, we send it to a lab for analysis.
 Results are usually available within 48-72 hours.
 We will give you a requisition code you can use when you log onto the lab’s site to check your results.

 If your result is negative, you might want to get a COVID PCR test to be certain of the results, depending on the circumstances.

 For those who think they may have previously had COVID-19, we offer COVID antibody testing.
 This test is performed by finger stick and results are ready in about 20 minutes.
 A positive result on a COVID antibody test does not mean you are immune to COVID.
 It is possible to get COVID again, and the chances of contracting a COVID variant such as delta or wu are even higher.

 Since the pandemic hit, about 700,000 people in the U.S. have died from the virus.
 These are only confirmed cases in which testing was done.
 Actual COVID death counts are suspected to be tens of thousands higher.

 The Weber-Morgan Health Department compiles COVID statistics for both Weber and Morgan counties (Ogden is in Weber).
 The area has seen more than 40,000 confirmed cases of COVID and at least 277 deaths.
 More than 86,000 people live in Ogden; more than 260,000 live in Weber County and more than 12,000 live in Morgan County.